Running Warm Up: 5 Best Exercises to Prevent Injuries

 3. Frankenstein walks

-This may sound and look a little silly, but for a runner, it is a fantastic warm-up for stretching the hamstrings.
+This may sound and look a little silly, but for a running, it is one of the best dynamic warm up exercises.

 4. Walking lunges